themusician3242/Financial-Intelligence-Dashboard/README.md

 **Customization**

-The dashboard was originally designed for personal use, so many of the inputs are pre-filled with placeholder numbers.
+The dashboard was originally designed for my personal use, so many of the inputs are pre-filled with placeholder numbers.
 To tailor it to your own finances, update the following files and variables:

 **globals.js**
 - existingFHSA: Edit to reflect your TFSA, FHSA, or other savings account balances.